 The most ambitious figures came from a Forrester Research study.
 It is estimated that every dollar spent on UX will provide a hundred dollars in return.

 It is not necessary to spend an arm and a leg to research your users.
 We’ve put up a list of strategies that will help you learn vital information about your users without breaking the bank.

-- Try nanotechnology research: You can run a study with a small number of participants.
-It’s appropriate for uncomplicated products aimed towards a broad audience.
+Try nanotechnology research: You can run a study with a small number of participants.
+It’s appropriate for uncomplicated products aimed toward a broad audience.

 Your product will be more successful if you better understand your clients.
 This isn’t just a guess: it’s a feature of the current business climate.
 UX research has evolved from a “nice-to-have” to a critical component of a successful business throughout time.